Celebrating Our Faith and Continuing the Mission of Jesus Christ

 The Divine Mercy

 The Feast of The Divine Mercy occurs on the first Sunday after Easter.
-The message of Divine Mercy is simple and clear - that God loves us, each and every one, totally and unconditionally and He wants us to know that His Mercy is greater than our sins.
+We keep this message here to remind everyone throughout the year that the message of Divine Mercy is simple and clear - that God loves us, each and every one, totally and unconditionally.
+He wants us to know that His Mercy is greater than our sins.
 He desires that we call upon Him with trust, receive His Mercy, and let it flow through us to others so that all may share in His Divine Mercy.

 We can continue to participate in the Divine Mercy all year round by reciting the chaplet and praying the novena.